azimoto99/Fixerapp/README.md

 ## Contributing

 Contributions are welcome!
 Please read our [Contributing Guidelines](./CONTRIBUTING.md) for details on the process for submitting pull requests.

+## Deployment

+### Production Version

+The production version of Fixer is deployed at [fixer.gg](https://fixer.gg).
+This deployment includes:

+- Full production environment with optimized builds
+- Integrated Stripe Connect payment processing
+- PostgreSQL database with geospatial capabilities
+- Mobile-optimized experience
+- Secure HTTPS connections

+### Deployment Options

+Fixer can be deployed using several methods:

+1. **Standard Web Deployment**:
+   - Build using `./build-for-deploy.sh`
+   - Deploy the `dist` directory to your web server
+   - Configure environment variables per [deployment guide](./deployment-guide.md)

+2. **Mobile App Deployment**:
+   - Build Android APK using `./build-android.sh`
+   - Distribute via Google Play Store or direct download
+   - iOS version can be built using Expo services

+3. **Docker Deployment** (coming soon):
+   - Build and run the Docker image
+   - Configure with environment variables

+See [deployment-guide.md](./deployment-guide.md) and [mobile-deployment-guide.md](./mobile-deployment-guide.md) for detailed instructions.

 ## License